Cars Brands that start with C

 Chrysler Logo

-An American luxury car manufacturer, the Chrysler brand was founded in 1924 by Walter Percy Chrysler, who reorganized three companies.
+The Chrysler brand, an American luxury car manufacturer, was founded in 1924 by Walter Percy Chrysler, who reorganized three companies.
 Chalmers Motor, Maxwell Motor, and Willis-Overland became the foundation of Chrysler, and the brand’s first automobile was produced that year.
 The purchase of Dodge in 1928 brought the brand to the leaders of the American auto industry.
 Since 2014, the brand has been controlled by the Italian company Fiat.
-Today, the headquarters of the brand are located in the UK, the USA, and the Netherlands, where the headquarters of the united company Fiat Chrysler Automobiles is located.
+Today, the brand’s headquarters are located in the UK, the USA, and the Netherlands, where the headquarters of the united company Fiat Chrysler Automobiles is located.

 Cisitalia